w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 # Hardware purchase for DL

-In-house solution: the company buys the necessary hardware, it is the direct owner
+In-house solution: the company buys the necessary hardware, and it is the direct owner

 - Pros:
   - Extreme freedom of use of hardware
   - In the long run, it tends to have lower costs
 - Cons:
-  - Hardware maintenance is required → company needs specialized technicians
+  - Hardware maintenance is required → the company needs specialized technicians
   - Hardware ages (quickly) → necessary investments over time
   - For large numbers of GPUs:
     - It is necessary to have specific server rooms → temperature and access control
     - High energy consumption → consumption of the latest generation GPU: ~450W (!)
   - The GPU market is quite expensive and volatile:
-    - Very few companies involved in the production process → TMSC
+    - Very few companies are involved in the production process → TMSC
     - Semiconductor shortage
     - External elements influence the market: mining, wars,...